sc-ventures/cloudbreak-documentation/docs/aws-data.md

 [Cloud Data Access](https://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.6.2/bk_cloud-data-access/content/about.html) (Hortonworks)

-[Comment]: <> (Performing this configuration provides the EC2 instance that your Nifi is running on with access to S3 (as specified in the IAM policy).
-As a next step, configure your specific processor, as described in Nifi documentation.)
+[Comment]: <> (Performing this configuration provides the EC2 instance that your NiFi is running on with access to S3 (as specified in the IAM policy).
+As a next step, configure your specific processor, as described in NiFi documentation.)
 [Comment]: <> ([Integrating Apache NiFi with AWS S3 and SQS](https://community.hortonworks.com/articles/49467/integrating-apache-nifi-with-aws-s3-and-sqs.html) (HCC))